Ron-Gustafsson/wordpress-woocommerce-training/README.md

 ## 📖 Introduction

 This project was part of my studies, and the goal was to learn how to use **WordPress** and **WooCommerce**.
-I built a few test sites to practice the basics of e-commerce and to get familiar with the tools commonly used in website and online store development.
+I built several test sites to practice the basics of e-commerce and to get familiar with the tools commonly used in website and online store development.
+I could have kept refining the sites endlessly, but I also need to move forward with my studies.
+(*Some of these sites are connected to my own business ideas, so I cannot share further details about them here.*)

 I also have a personal interest in **developing streaming services**, and I’ve always tried to hit two birds with one stone in my studies – that’s why the theme of my online store was selling movies.
 I’ve been passionate about films and TV series for decades, and one of my future dreams is to help build **streaming applications** that are attractive to viewers, user-friendly, and stand out in a highly competitive market.
 I already have plenty of ideas and innovations in mind…